David de la Croix: Contributions

 With Fabio Mariani, de la Croix is interested in understanding the economic determinants of changes in marriage laws in the very long run.
 Changes in income level and in its distribution are key to understand the switch from polygyny to strict monogamy that happened during the Urban Revolution in Europe.
 Later on, from the 19th century onward, he rise of income per person triggered the adoption of "Serial monogamy" laws, allowing for divorce and remarriage.
 A generalization of this theory for the rest of the world is still needed.

 A constant theme in David de la Croix publications is the role played by institutions for economic growth and development.
-“Institutions” is a very general term, referring to human-made organizations, laws and practices such as religion and family structures, among others.
+"Institutions" is a very general term, referring to human-made organizations, laws and practices such as religion and family structures, among others.
 A representative publication, in collaboration with Matthias Doepke and Joel Mokyr, appeared in 2018 in the Quarterly Journal of Economics and deals with the historical role of apprenticeship institutions.
 Based on qualitative evidence and a new theory of pre-industrial technological progress, the three authors show that apprenticeship institutions were crucial to the economic rise of the West.
 Different from family- or clan-based institutions that were prevalent in the rest of the world, apprenticeship (as framed by the guild systems in medieval Europe) allowed new techniques and innovations to spread rapidly across the continent thanks to master-apprentice interactions, without being constrained by family lines.

-David de la Croix is currently working on a large scale new project, whose goal is to understand how the human capital of scientists and scholars has contributed to the affirmation of the West.
-In order to answer this question, David de la Croix is building a prosopographic database, containing information on professors and scholars from Europe's leading universities and academies from 1000 to 1800.
-For this project (Upper Tail Human Capital and the Rise of the West/UTHC]), in 2020 he has received an Advanced Grant from the European Research Council (ERC).
+David de la Croix has a project intending to gain insight on how the human capital of scientists and scholars has contributed to the affirmation of the West.
+In order to answer this question, he is building a prosopographic database, containing information on professors and scholars from Europe's leading universities and academies from 1000 to 1800.
+For this project (Upper Tail Human Capital and the Rise of the West/UTHC), he received an Advanced Grant from the European Research Council (ERC) in 2020.